 In the late 70s Bra Hugh Masekela, who was in exile in the USA at the time, invited them to join him when the leader of the band Selby Ntuli died.
 This was the most difficult moment to the members, as they felt that they could not fail their leader in any way.
 The drums maestro Sipho Mabuse assumed the leadership role and took the band to another level.
 The band could not ignore nor resist the winds that were blowing at the time as a result of The Black Consciousness movement.
 The message of being proud to be black, black power, and black is beautiful was very strong and powerful.

 Changing the band from ‘the Beaters’ to ‘Harari’ symbolized the band taking another direction, pointing to their African heritage.
 The music changed altogether as they leaned more on African roots.
 They fused different sounds such as Funk, Jazz, Rock, Mbaqanga with their early trade of township soul.
-To most the music of Harari was interpreted as an Afro-Rock group due to the power, force, and vibrance of their sound.
+To most, the music of Harari was interpreted as an Afro-Rock group due to the power, force, and vibrancy of their sound.
 During the late 70s and 80s, Harari was unstoppable!

 THE NUCLEUS REMAINS